 The Idiom and Practice of Science (offered as Biology, Chemistry, Earth Systems Science, or Physics H90)

-usually taken Second or Third year
+Usually taken Second or Third year

 This sequence is an interdisciplinary science course that gives students an understanding of the role science plays in addressing socially significant problems.
 Students develop the ability to understand scientific models and to judge the content, merit, and limitations of many issues of science in the modern world.
 Emphasis is placed upon the development of analytical and writing skills.
 Topics have included earthquakes, chemistry in the environment, radiation/radioactivity, evolution/aging, the mathematics of power, biodiversity/conservation, genetic plant engineering, calculus, and the physics of music.
-This course satisfies all of General Education Category II (Science and Technology), up to two courses of General Education Category V (Quantitative, Symbolic, and Computational Reasoning) and is required for CHP students who do not have majors in the biological or physical sciences, or engineering.
+This course satisfies all of General Education Category II (Science and Technology), up to two courses of General Education Category V (Quantitative, Symbolic, and Computational Reasoning) and is required for honors students who do not have majors in the biological or physical sciences, or engineering.

-3. Complete an Undergraduate Research Experience and an approved Honors Thesis
+Complete an Undergraduate Research Experience and an approved Honors Thesis

 Usually completed Senior year